kriti0987/AI-POWERED-PERSONAL-TRAINER/README.md

 # Outcome
 1. 98% Accurate, successfully distinguishes between a full rep and a partial "cheat" rep.

-2. Actionable Analytics: Users receive a post-workout summary that quantifies their effort.
+2. Receive a post-workout summary that quantifies their effort.

-3. Persistent Progress: The automatic CSV logging enables users to perform their own data analysis on their workout habits over weeks or months.
+3. The automatic CSV logging enables users to perform their own data analysis on their workout habits over weeks or months.